Kauhajoki school shooting: Perpetrator

 Matti Juhani Saari (20 May 1986 – 23 September 2008) was identified as the gunman responsible for the shooting.
-Saari, a Hospitality Management student at the school, was expelled from the Finnish Army in 2006, after serving for only a month, for opening fire in a woodland exercise against orders.
-Saari had been the victim of bullying in secondary school and dropped out of his classes for this reason.
-A friend of Saari also reported that he had been seeing a psychologist in the months before the shooting, and had been obsessed with guns.
-Saari said that he "always wanted to kill as many people as possible."
+Saari, a Hospitality Management student at the school, was expelled from the Finnish Army in 2006 after serving for a month.
+He opened fire in a woodland exercise against orders.
+Saari had dropped out of his secondary school classes due to bullying.
+A friend of Saari reported that Saari had been seeing a psychologist in the months leading up to the shooting, and that he had been obsessed with guns.

 In his youth, Saari suffered from health problems.
 His early childhood was marked by slow growth and frequent illness.
-His brother died when he was 17 years old, which devastated him.
-He was very shy and sensitive.
-According to psychologist Peter Langman, Saari seems to have displayed signs of avoidant personality disorder and later possibly schizotypal personality disorder.
-He was a target of bullying in his school years and he suffered from anxiety, panic attacks and depression.
-During his month-long service in the Finnish Army, Saari was described as "weird and silent" and had difficulties fitting in.
-In his last years, he heavily used alcohol and was arrested for driving under the influence.
+His brother died when he was 17 years old, which apparently devastated him.
+He was said to be very shy and sensitive.
+According to psychologist Peter Langman, Saari seems to have displayed signs of avoidant personality disorder and possibly schizotypal personality disorder later in his life.
+He was a target of school bullying and he suffered from anxiety, panic attacks and depression.
+During his month-long service in the Finnish Army, Saari was described as "weird and silent".
+He apparently had difficulties fitting in.
+In his last years, he abused alcohol and was arrested for driving under the influence.

 Saari had a YouTube account where he uploaded videos of him firing a handgun at a local shooting range.
-Among the user's account favourites was footage of the Columbine High School massacre.
+There was footage of the Columbine High School massacre in his YouTube favorites list.
 Finnish police had been informed about the YouTube videos in an anonymous tip-off on the Friday before the shooting.
-The police talked to Saari and searched his home on the day before the incident, on 22 September.
-They found no reason to arrest him as he held a temporary weapons permit.
-In August 2008, Saari had obtained a licence for the pistol used in the shooting.
-The police said that Saari did not have a criminal record.
-However, a police inspector was subsequently charged with dereliction of duty, and his court case began in September 2009.
+The police had talked to Saari and they searched his home the day before the incident, on 22 September.
+They found no legal basis to arrest him, as he held a temporary weapons permit.
+Saari had obtained a licence for the pistol used in the shooting in August 2008.
+Saari did not have a criminal record.
+A police inspector was subsequently charged with dereliction of duty, and his court case began in September 2009.

-Saari also posted another video on a Finnish social networking site, in which he points a firearm at the camera and says in English, "You will die next", followed by firing four shots in the direction of the camera.
+Saari posted footage on a Finnish social networking site, in which he points a firearm at the camera and says, in English, "You will die next", followed by firing four shots in the direction of the camera.
 This video was not available to the police when Saari was questioned.
 A police spokesperson commented: "The only video we saw was where he was shooting at the range.
-It was only afterwards that much more information came out."
-Police said that Saari would have been detained if they had known about this video at the time of the questioning.
-Police said that they believed Saari's videos were shot by someone else, and that they were trying to identify who this person was.
+It was only afterwards that more information came out."
+Police said that if they had known about this IRC-video at the time of the questioning, Saari would have been detained.
+Police said that they believed Saari's videos were shot by someone else.
+They tried to identify who this person was.
 The Chief Investigator of the case, Jari Neulaniemi, speculated that the cameraman may have been the friend of Saari's who was murdered.